The power of positive thinking:

 Matthew 6: 21 – “Not everyone who says to Me, ‘Lord, Lord,’ shall enter the kingdom of heaven, but he who does the will of My Father who is in heaven.”

 The gifts and talents God provided you with will make room for you to make a living.
 Whether you have extraordinary talents or not, you must worship God – whatever you have in your hand.
 The purpose of a temple is worship.

 Romans 8: 28 “And we know that all things work together for the good to those who love God, to those who are called according to His purpose.”

 If you are the temple of God, then you must worship God with your life and through your life – this is your purpose.
-God made you according to His purpose – you were bought with a price and a sacrifice was provided for you through Jesus’ death.
+God made you according to His purpose.
+You are priceless and a sacrifice provided for you through Jesus’ death.
 Your body belongs to God.
 You are not your own.